IanWONeill/runescape-classic-client/docs/content6_ffffffffe997514b.md

-This file is a [JagexArchive.md](./JagexArchive.md) containing landscape data in .hei files.
+This file is a [Jagex Archive](./JagexArchive.md) containing landscape data in .hei files.

 The following is a list of all the entries in the archive.
 There are no compressed entries.